luisroque/latent-generative-modeling-time-series-augmentation/README.md

     )
 ```

-### Experimental Results
+## Experimental Results

 We conducted extensive experiments to evaluate the impact of L-GTA on time series augmentation across multiple real-world datasets.
 The primary findings from our analysis are summarized below:

-#### Key Findings
+### Key Findings

 1. **Comparison of Augmentation Methods (Q1)**:
    - **Figure 2**: The comparison of jittering and magnitude warping transformations using L-GTA and direct methods on time series data.
 L-GTA produces consistent transformations with slight fluctuations or stretched magnitudes without introducing extreme values or artificial distortions.
 In contrast, direct transformations occasionally lead to erratic series deviations.
    - **Figure 3**: Distribution of residuals for jittering transformation shows skewed residuals for direct methods, indicating a bias not present in L-GTA.
 L-GTA manages to avoid this skewness by learning from the original data patterns.

 2. **Consistency of Transformations (Q2)**:
-   - L-GTA consistently produces transformations that maintain the intrinsic patterns and characteristics of the original time series.
+   - **Figure 2**: L-GTA consistently produces transformations that maintain the intrinsic patterns and characteristics of the original time series.
 This is particularly evident in transformations like magnitude warping, where direct methods sometimes lead to extreme distortions, while L-GTA maintains a more regular and controlled transformation.

 3. **Distribution of Distances (Q3)**:
    - **Figure 4**: Pairwise Wasserstein distances for the Tourism dataset show that L-GTA exhibits a more concentrated distribution with fewer outliers and reduced skewness compared to direct methods.